Jrogbaaa/The-Way/the-way/docs/gallery.md

 The Gallery provides the following features:

+- **Automatic Image Saving**: Generated images are automatically saved to your gallery
 - **Image Upload**: Upload images directly from your device
 - **Content Management**: View, filter, and organize your uploaded content
 - **Content Categorization**: Filter content by tags and categories
 - **Visual Feedback**: Get real-time status updates during uploads
 - **Security**: All content is securely stored with proper authentication

+## Auto-Saved Generated Images

+When you create images using the platform's generation tools, they are automatically saved to your gallery:

+1. Generate an image using any of the text-to-image tools
+2. The image is automatically saved to your gallery in the "generated" folder
+3. Files are named with your prompt and timestamp for easy identification
+4. You'll receive a notification when the image is successfully saved
+5. Access your generated images by navigating to the "generated" folder in your gallery

+**Benefits:**
+- Never lose your generated creations
+- Organized storage in a dedicated "generated" folder
+- Descriptive filenames based on your prompts
+- No additional steps required - it's completely automatic

 ## Uploading Images